Olivebanzon/Olivebanzon/README.md

 - **Network & Web Security**: Zscaler • Check Point Firewall • Fortinet FortiGate<br>
 - **Network & Web Security**: Mimecast<br>

-## Hands-on Labs
+## 🧪 Hands-on Labs & Projects
-Check my repositories where you can see all my hands-on labs activities
+I use this space to document my cybersecurity learning labs, investigation exercises, and practical projects related to SOC operations and security analysis.
-- **GoogleCybersecurity_SQL_HandsOnLab** -   Applying filter to SQL queries to investigate security incidents
+- **GoogleCybersecurity_SQL_HandsOnLab** -   Applying SQL filters to investigate and identify suspicious activity in security-related data.
-- **GoogleCybersecurity_Linux_HandsOnLab** - Using bash command line where it covers file permissions that control access to files and directories
+- **GoogleCybersecurity_Linux_HandsOnLab** - Using Bash commands and Linux file permissions to understand and manage access to files and directories.

+More cybersecurity labs and projects will be added as I continue building my practical skills in security operations, threat detection, and incident investigation.

 ## Contacts